sylvainvant/Cheat-sheet-markdown/README.md

 ---

-## Replace surrounding
+## Replacing surrounding

 Now we'll see how to replace the surroundings.
-To do this we will use `cs`, ***followed by the character surrounding the word or sentence + followed by the character with which we want to replace***
+To do this we will use `cs` (change surround) , ***followed by the character surrounding the word or sentence + followed by the character with which we want to replace***

 For example we have a sentence : `"Hello world"`